-For more information about obtaining a certificate chain, see Certificate chains on page 315.
+For more information about obtaining a certificate chain, see Certificate chains.
 To prepare a Java KeyStore JKS or PKCS #12 key store with an appropriate certificate chain and private key, use the manage-certificates tool.
 We also recommend that you create a trust store that the server can use.